 Now mix the second cake and add some green food coloring.
-While the cake is baking, cut the rest of the red pound cake hearts so you will have them later.
+While the cake is baking, cut the rest of the red pound cake hearts so you will have them to bake with later.
 I froze mine so they will be ready for some early Valentine’s cakes.
 I also used the food processor to chop up the remaining scraps to use on the base of some cakes and sprinkles on some cupcake icing.
 Fun right?
 I don’t waste anything!

 Bake it according to the package directions.

 The next time I make this cake, I will add those amazing Bake-Even Strips around the pan while it is in the oven to help the cake bake evenly.
 See how brown the sides are?
-I am sure it is the food coloring but the Bake-Even Strips will help control the heat so the sides won’t brown as much.
+I am sure it is the food coloring, but the Bake-Even Strips will help control the heat so the sides won’t brown as much.

-Anyway, for the frosting, I know that yellow and blue make green because my 2nd grade teacher told me and I would never forget something that important.
-I will forget where I parked my car at the grocery store but I will never forget how to make colors.
+Anyway, for the frosting, I know that yellow and blue make green because my 2nd-grade teacher told me and I would never forget something that important.
+I will forget where I parked my car at the grocery store, but I will never forget how to make colors.

-I mixed the blue and yellow to make green frosting.
-You may want to use more yellow than blue for a more “Grinch like” green.
+I mixed blue and yellow to make the green frosting.
+You may want to use more yellow than blue for a more “Grinch-like” green.